-Your Admissions Counselor serves as your admission and scholarship advocate, and will work with you and your family on making Brevard affordable for you.
+Your Admissions Counselor serves as your advocate, and will work with you and your family on making Brevard affordable for you.

 Below is a sample of the numerous scholarships available to you.
 There's more scholarships available, and your Admissions Counselor will help you find them.

 Your application for admission will get you started.
 You'll receive a large, 5-figure scholarship, and then we'll add on to it from there.

 Applicants for the Fall, 2024 semester will compete for a Full-tuition Scholarship at a Scholarship Competition on Saturday, March 16!

 The deadline to apply for the Full-tuition Scholarship is Monday, March 11.

 All Full-tuition Scholarship applicants must receive a prior invitation from Brevard College.